 'THANKYOU for letting me be there to witness the birth of an angel from a different position.
 You've helped me and you've given me renewed strength to help others.'

-Since then, Nene's page has seen a lot of likes, shares, comments and personal stories being posted, with the mum replying to every one of them.
+Since the emotional birth story was shared, Nene's page has seen a lot of likes, shares, comments and personal stories being posted, with the mum replying to every one of them.

 'I needed someone like you when my baby boy was born.
 You are one special woman xx' wrote one follower.